 Daweswood served as both a retreat from the family’s East Broad Street residence in Columbus, as well as a place to pursue their horticultural interests.

 It was Beman Dawes’ aim to inspire people to plant trees.
 He planted trees at Daweswood, striving to obtain specimens from all over the world that would survive in central Ohio.
 The first planned tree planting began in 1917 with 50 sugar maples.

 By the time The Dawes Arboretum was founded in 1929, over 50,000 trees had been planted and the grounds had doubled in size to 293 acres.
 Beman and Bertie Dawes created The Arboretum as a private foundation: “To encourage the planting of forest and ornamental trees … to give pleasure to the public and education to the youth.”

 Today, The Dawes Arboretum displays nearly 5,000 different types of woody plants.
 Active records are kept on more than 30,000 individual plants.

 To ensure the continuation of The Arboretum, Beman and Bertie Dawes established an endowment fund.
-Today, the endowment continues to be the major source of funds for The Dawes Arboretum that has grown from 293 acres in 1929 to over 1,800 acres.
+Today, the endowment continues to be the major source of funds for The Dawes Arboretum that has grown from 293 acres in 1929 to nearly 2,000.